Shopping cart: Name

-For disabled people
+Accessibility

 Special electronic shopping carts are provided by many retailers for the elderly or disabled people.
 These are essentially electric wheelchairs with an attached basket.
 They allow customers to navigate around the store and collect items.

 Manually powered carts are also available specifically designed for use by wheelchair users.
 A still-to-be-implemented aid for people with disabilities is the addition of a guide wheel at the center of rotation of a cart with four caster wheels.
 In order to allow the nesting of carts to be unhindered, this guide wheel is attached to the front of the cart with a piece of spring steel which bends under the cart's weight.

-Conceptual detours of the shopping cart in art, design and consumerism
+Caroline's Carts are designed for aiding non-ambulatory adults or larger children, but require an additional person to push.

+In art

-Shopping cart manufacturers such as Caddie, Wanzl or Brüder Siegel maintained intensive direct and indirect mutual business relations with artists, graphic designers, industrial and furniture designers such as Charles Eames, Harry Bertoia, or Verner Panton since the market launch of the shopping cart - not only for new and further developments of their own shopping carts and wire basket goods, but also for advertising and PR purposes.
+Shopping cart manufacturers such as Caddie, Wanzl, or Brüder Siegel maintained intensive direct and indirect mutual business relations with artists, graphic designers, industrial and furniture designers such as Charles Eames, Harry Bertoia, or Verner Panton since the market launch of the shopping cart - not only for new and further developments of their own shopping carts and wire basket goods, but also for advertising and PR purposes.
 Olivier Mourgue, Otl Aicher, Stiletto as well as other artists and designers had wire furniture or artwork made by shopping cart manufacturers.

 One of the most famous thematizations of a shopping cart in art is the 1970 sculpture "Supermarket Lady" by US pop artist Duane Hanson, which is critical of consumerism.

-In 1983, the neoist "one-man artist group" Stiletto Studio,s from Berlin converted a 'stray' shopping cart into an 'inverted' cantilever-wire chair on the principle of objet trouvé.
+In 1983, the neoist "one-man artist group" Stiletto Studios, from Berlin converted a 'stray' shopping cart into an 'inverted' cantilever-wire chair on the principle of objet trouvé.
 As a design simulation critical of consumer culture, Stiletto's ironically titled "Consumer's Rest" Lounge Chair recurred to the fact that Eames' and Bertoia's wire furniture were already over-aestheticized adaptations of the contemporary advent of shopping carts in the United States, and thus were themselves already recursions to the consumer revolutionary context of the International Style in architecture and design.

+Another example is found in Massurrealism, a grass-roots genre started in 1992.
+This art movement merges surrealism with mass media, and was inspired by the use of the shopping cart to comment on contemporary society's mass media saturation and consumer-driven culture.

-By far the most stolen shopping carts that are not returned and left outside their location, however, are misappropriated by occasional subsequent and secondary users without any artistic or cultural-critical ready-made intentions as emergency solutions - among other things as improvised pieces of furniture (for example, as laundry baskets), or universal nomadic furniture for the household goods of the homeless, or, ignoring the fact that the zinc and plastic coatings of the wire surfaces are harmful to health when heated, as ad hoc barbecue grills.
+By far, most stolen shopping carts that are not returned and left outside their location, however, are misappropriated by occasional subsequent and secondary users without any artistic or cultural-critical readymade intentions as emergency solutions.
+Other uses of shopping carts include improvised pieces of furniture (for example, as laundry baskets), or universal nomadic furniture for the household goods of the homeless, or, ignoring the fact that the zinc and plastic coatings of the wire surfaces are harmful to health when heated, as ad hoc barbecue grills.